“Make your own granola and save money on expensive readymade versions”

 - In a large bowl mix the oats, sunflower seeds, coconut and nuts together.
 Make sure that they are well mixed.
 DO NOT add the dried cranberries or any other dried fruit because after 2 hours in the oven they will come out like glass nuggets (from experience... we almost broke some teeth on our first batch).

-- In a small saucepan mix together the oil, honey, maple syrup and almond butter.
+- In a small saucepan mix together the oil, honey, maple syrup and nut butter.
 Melt over a gentle heat until the mixture is well combined.

 - Pour the liquid over the dry ingredients and mix well together.